 Research Paper Topics About English Language

-Below, you’ll find 20 different ideas that can be used as English language topics for research paper.
+Below, you’ll find 20 different ideas from dissertation writers for hire that can be used as English language topics for research paper.
 As you browse, try to find something that interests you.
 If none of these are appealing, check out other sources.

 - Common Obstacles when Learning English as a Second Language- This paper takes a closer look at the challenges of immigrating to America.

 - Differences in Language- Why is the English language considered one of the most complicated?
 Does this make it harder on people as they learn?

 - Understanding Slang- Slang is something that exists in all languages.
 How does informal speech affect someone’s ability to understand a message?